vickymolokh/Application-Match-Invaders/README.md

 - Clone this repository.
 - Develop as you would do in a normal project.
 - Do not use copyright/third party libraries.
-- Upload this project to a public or private repository in your account and invite [Bullrich](http://github.com/bullrich/) to it.
+- Upload this project to a public or private repository in your account and invite [Gottfried Eibner](https://github.com/gogemx) to it.

 ## Delivery

 ### Before implementation

 - Split the requirements into sub tasks and estimate the time it would take for each one.
-- Inform  <javier.bullrich@innerspace.eu> about the estimations.
+- Inform  <gottfried.eibner@innerspace.eu> about the estimations.
-- Optionally, contact Javier Bullrich for requirements clarification.
+- Optionally, contact Gottfried Eibner for requirements clarification.

 ### Implementation